-The following candidates have applied to run in the FY25 RHA Executive Board elections.
+The following candidates have applied to run in the FY26 RHA Executive Board elections.
 Primary positions indicate the position that each candidate will initially run for; secondary positions represent “bid-down” positions that each candidate may run for, should they lose the election for their primary position of interest.

 Secondary Position: None

-Primary Position: Director of Development
+Primary Position: Director of Programming

 Secondary Position: None

-Primary Position: Director of Administration
+Primary Position: Director of Programming

 Secondary Position: None

-Primary Position: Director of Administration
+Primary Position: Director of Programming

 Secondary Position: None

-Primary Position: Director of Communication
+Primary Position: Director of Programming

 Secondary Position: None